What’s being done to stop anti-social behaviour in Ardleigh Green?

 Are there more students at the college?

-Responding to questions on whether the problem could be to do with an increase of students from other boroughs attending the college, principal Paul Wakeling confirmed catchment areas had not changed.
+Responding to questions on whether the problem could be to do with an increase of students from other boroughs attending the college, Mr Wakeling confirmed catchment areas had not changed.

 He said it was “very much a Havering problem” with 81 per cent of the students coming from the borough.
 He added that the construction of an additional site at the Rainham campus currently in the works would reduce the population by at least 200.